TURKEY TRAVEL TIPS: How to plan a trip to Turkey

 VISA: a tourist visa is required to enter Turkey. apply online

 Best time to visit Turkey

 Turkey has something to offer all year round.
-June to September gets very hot – up to 35 degrees, perfect to relax on the beach and enjoy a cold drink by the pool.
+June to September gets very hot – up to 35 degrees, therefore perfect to relax on the beach and enjoy a cold drink by the pool.

 From September to October the weather cools down but the days are still long and sunny, this allows you to visit historical sites more comfortably.

 November to March is considered low season, nevertheless, this is perfect if you are looking to explore Turkey on a budget.